Russell Williams (criminal): Court proceedings and trial

-Williams appeared before the Ontario Court of Justice in Belleville, Ontario, via video link from the Quinte Detention Centre on July 22, 2010, where his next court appearance was set for August 26.
+Williams appeared before the Ontario Court of Justice in Belleville via video link from the Quinte Detention Centre on July 22, 2010, where his next court appearance was set for August 26.
 Again via video link, Williams waived his right to a preliminary inquiry and thus had his next appearance scheduled at the Ontario Superior Court of Justice for October 7, 2010.
 Williams' lawyer stated then that his client would plead guilty to all charges filed against him.

 On October 18, 2010, Williams pleaded guilty to all charges.
 On the first day of Williams' trial and guilty plea, details emerged of other sexual assaults he committed, including that of a new mother who was woken with a blow to the head while she and her baby were asleep in her house.

 The first day of trial revealed that Williams also had pedophiliac tendencies, stealing underwear of girls as young as nine years old.
 He made 82 fetish-related home invasions and attempted break-ins between September 2007 and November 2009.

 Williams had progressed from break-ins, to sexual assaults with no penetration, to finally rape and murder.
 He had kept detailed track of police reports of the crimes he was committing, logged his crimes, kept photos and videos, and had even left notes and messages for his victims.
 In a break-in into the bedroom of a 12-year-old girl, he left a message on her computer saying: "Merci" ("Thank you" in French).
 He had taken thousands of pictures of his crimes, and had kept the photos on his computer.
 Crown Attorney Robert Morrison presented numerous pictures of Williams dressed in the various pieces of underwear and bras he had stolen, frequently masturbating while lying on the beds of his victims.